-A. Planning Service Area (PSA) and Area Agency on Aging (AAA)/Aging and Disability Resource Center (ADRC) Family Caregiver Support Program (FCSP) Responsibilities:
+A. Planning Service Area (PSA) and Area Agency on Aging (AAA) Family Caregiver Support Program (FCSP) Responsibilities:

-- 1. The AAA/ADRC shall establish a FCSP plan to include a budget, timeline, outcomes, and measures as part of its Area Plan.
-In the plan, the AAA/ADRC shall address the method for providing consumer choice within its planning and service area.
-In developing this section of its Area Plan, the AAA/ADRC shall consult with appropriate organizations, such as the Alzheimer's Association South Carolina Chapter (regional association offices), Community Long Term Care (CLTC) area offices, area Mental Health Centers, respite care providers, Independent Living Programs (ILP), local Department of Disabilities and Special Needs (DDSN) Boards, and similar organizations active in the region.
-The AAA/ADRC shall make a written report to the LGOA FCSP Manager, ensuring that coordination with appropriate organizations and outreach is occurring.
-The FCSP plan shall also address the needs of grandparents or other older relative caregivers of a child (which in South Carolina is called Seniors Raising Children). - 2.
-Each AAA/ADRC shall employ a full-time Family Caregiver Advocate (FCA) to play an active role in leveraging existing resources, developing partnerships, identifying and responding to caregiver needs, linking caregivers to community resources and services, developing needed community resources, expanding successful services, and evaluating the program on an ongoing basis to guide continued development and improvements in the program.
-The AAA/ADRC can establish the position using the allocated planning and administration funds to cover the administrative duties of the advocate and a portion of the FCSP service funds to cover the activities that provide assistance to caregivers directly, or through establishment of needed resources and service partnerships. - 3.
-The AAA/ADRC shall require the Family Caregiver Advocate to input client service data into the appropriate LGOA approved client data tracking systems, following the policies and procedures of OLSA and AIM.
-These systems should be utilized to capture client data, record contacts, and to develop reports.
-The data shall be inputted in a timely and accurate manner as required by the LGOA.
-OLSA data shall be inputted (by an AIRS Certified Specialist) by the 10th day of the following month.
-Data cannot be inputted or changed after the deadline.
-The LGOA will not reimburse for service units deemed not earned.
+- 1. In accordance with the FCSP as defined in Title III of the OAA, the AAA shall establish a FCSP plan to include a budget, timeline, outcomes, and measures as part of its Area Plan.
+In the plan, the AAA shall address the method for providing consumer choice within its planning and service area.
+The AAA shall make a written report quarterly to the LGOA FCSP Manager, as well as an annual report at the close of the fiscal year. - 2.
+Each AAA shall employ a full-time Family Caregiver Advocate (FCA) to play an active role in leveraging existing resources, developing partnerships, identifying and responding to caregiver needs, linking caregivers to community resources and services, developing needed community resources, expanding successful services, and evaluating the program on an ongoing basis to guide continued development and improvements in the program.
+The AAA can establish the position using the allocated planning and administration funds to cover the administrative duties of the advocate and a portion of the FCSP service funds to cover the activities that provide assistance to caregivers directly, or through establishment of needed resources and service partnerships.